allaboutapps/integresql/README.md

 ### Integrate by RESTful JSON calls

-You development/testing flow should look like this:
+Your development/testing flow should look like this:

 * **Start IntegreSQL** and leave it running **in the background** (your PostgreSQL template and test database pool will always be warm)
 * ...